Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Direct Search

 and the approximate feasibility conditions \eqref{eq:distinguishable-approx} and \eqref{eq:overflowapprox} can be combined in one single expression

 which approximately defines the family of arrays $X$ where the method is applicable.

-Note that conditions \eqref{eq:distinguishable-approx} and \eqref{eq:overflowapprox} are purely theoretical and cannot be verified exactly, because of rounding errors.
-It is however easy and inexpensive to verify directly the original conditions \eqref{eq:distinguishable-exact} and, given a value of $H$, \eqref{eq:overflowexact}.
+Note that condition \eqref{eq:feasibility} is purely theoretical and cannot be verified exactly because of rounding errors.
+It is however easy and inexpensive, given a value of $H$, to verify directly the original conditions \eqref{eq:cond2} and \eqref{eq:overflowexact}.